 7. Evaluate project performance

-Once the goal is achieved, it is easy to skip the final and arguably the most crucial step to being an effective project manager; evaluating the project performance.
+Once the goal is achieved, it is easy to skip the final step of being a dynamic project manager; evaluating the project performance.

 If you’re looking for an opportunity for future improvement, or even just another reason to give your team a pat on the back, evaluation is vital.